-You can use most, but not all, of the L1 controller commands to monitor and manage all devices (Origin 3000 series servers, Onyx 3000 graphics systems, Origin 300 servers, and Onyx 300 graphics systems).
-Table 3-1 lists the L1 controller commands and which devices each command supports.
+You can use most, but not all, of the L1 controller commands to monitor and manage all devices (Origin 3000 series servers, SGI Altix 350 systems, SGI Altix 3000 series servers, Onyx 3000 graphics systems, Origin 300 servers, and Onyx 300 graphics systems).
+Each controller command description in "L1 Controller Commands" on page 40, gives the devices each command supports.